mbolli/nfsen-ng/README.md

  Fedora/CentOS: (TBD)

 ## Configuration

+> *Note:* nfsen-ng expects the profiles-data folder structure to be `PROFILES_DATA_PATH/PROFILE/SOURCE/YYYY/MM/DD/nfcapd.YYYYMMDDHHII`, e.g. `/var/nfdump/profiles_data/live/source1/2018/12/01/nfcapd.201812010225`.

 The default settings file is `backend/settings/settings.php.dist`.
-Copy it to `backend/settings/settings.php` and start modifying it:
+Copy it to `backend/settings/settings.php` and start modifying it.
+Example values are in *italic*:

  * **general**
     * **ports:** (_array(80, 23, 22, ...)_) The ports to examine. _Note:_ If you use RRD as datasource and want to import existing data, you might keep the number of ports to a minimum, or the import time will be measured in moon cycles...